dairycultist/GamernyanOS/README.md

 > Run `qemu-system-avr -machine help` to see QEMU-provided machines that run AVR architecture (`atmega328p` is aliased as `uno`).

 ## Notes

-Uses the [AVR architecture](https://en.wikipedia.org/wiki/Atmel_AVR_instruction_set), cuz I've used it before, it's easily emulated with QEMU, has a simple instruction set, and is used by Arduinos (which are easy to get your hands on).
-Arduinos (8-bit AVR microcontrollers) don't really have software, they have modifiable firmware.
-This means my OS isn't a piece of software started up by the BIOS (firmware), it IS the BIOS.
-So I guess I don't have to think of .iso images, boot sectors/bootloaders, or whatever...

 SD cards are block-addressed, meaning data is written and read in fixed-size blocks (typically 512 bytes), as opposed to arbitrary addresses.
 You must send specific commands to the SD card to initialize it, select the desired block address, and then send the data for writing.
 These commands are part of the SD card's SPI or SDIO interface protocol.
 This is __raw data__, any filesystem implementation (for creating and locating allocations) must be done yourself